pingcap/tidb/docs/design/2022-07-03-block-storage-snapshot-based-backup-restore.md

 1. The backup started by a backup CRD where the customer submitted.
 2. TiDB Operator creates/starts the Backup Worker (Job in the above figure) based on the CRD.
 3. The Backup Worker gets the global resolved_ts of the TiDB cluster through PD and saves it into metadata.
 4. The Backup Worker queries the topology information of the TiDB cluster and the corresponding EBS volume info of all TiKV nodes  and saves them in metadata.
 The Backup Worker configures the PD to prohibit operations such as replica, merge, and GC etc, and waits for the completion of the ongoing replica scheduling.
-At the same time, The Backup Worker gets the max allocated ID on the PD, and saves them in metadata.
 5. The Backup Worker initiates an EBS snapshot to all nodes, and records the snapshot information in metadata.
 6. The Backup Worker reconfigures the PD to get it back to its original state where we start backup.
 7. The Backup Worker queries the status of the snapshot in each node, and waits until all snapshot states changed from pending to completed.
 The Backup Worker is automatically destroyed according to the configured CRD policy.